tobek/laminae/notes.md

 - "Somewhere in the ocean hundreds of miles north of the Shirerithian mainland there is a mountainous arctic island upon which thrives an emergent oracular techno-theocracy that calls itself the Shining Garden of Raikoth.
 Its priests wear a silver spiral around their necks as a sign of their dedication, and in solidarity with them I too wear the spiral."
 - sexual proclivities replace other tribal markers and are increasingly fractured
 - many sex partners but only one friend, good form to break up before making another, cheating, etc.
 - someone or a group famous for making works of art that convince the viewer to commit suicide. (you must be interviewed first and it's tailored?)
-(CGP if nowhere else)
+(CGP if nowhere else - LED NED)
 - exaltation of poverty
 - exercise: weirdtopia: pick a topic, imagine a utopia and dystopia on that topic, then think what weirdtopia would be (appealing but orthogonal)
     + requirement that everyone go through some kind of educational gauntlet (like the sexual weirdtopia at <https://www.lesswrong.com/posts/cWjK3SbRcLkb3gN69/building-weirdtopia#nbGkPXNEDm856igNg>)